herber/architected/readme.md

 Type: `function`

-Where you should do your stuff.
+You should do your stuff here.

 [Learn more](https://github.com/SamVerschueren/listr/blob/master/readme.md#usage)